Bayer codec on CUDA

 After image acquisition we finally get compressed raw data at hdd/ssd.
 Here comes a task of image processing and visualizing.
 To accomplish that task, we need to do the following:

 The above pipeline is computationally demanding and it's not easy to achieve high performance for that task.
 For visualizing we need to get up to 60 fps and for most resolutions this could be done on CUDA in realtime.
-We utilize our image processing SDK for the above pipeline and it can handle data rates up to 2 GPix/s on GeForce GTX 980 or Titan for the case with built-in CUDA JPEG compression and decompression.
+We utilize our image processing SDK for the above pipeline and it can handle data rates up to 2 GPix/s on GeForce GTX Titan for the case with built-in CUDA JPEG compression and decompression.